Fred-Wu/vscode-R-console/README.md

 4. Rust sidecar
 - `sidecar/pty-host/` builds one binary:
 - `R_CONSOLE_HOST` is the embedded host.
 It does not spawn a second internal session-host process.
-- It loads the R shared library dynamically, wires console callbacks, and emits prompt, busy, input-request, dialog, and parse-status events back to the extension over the backend protocol.
+It loads the R shared library dynamically, wires console callbacks, and emits prompt, busy, input-request, dialog, and parse-status events back to the extension over the backend protocol.
-- On Unix it uses the `ptr_R_*` callback globals and the native event-pump APIs.
-- On Windows it uses `Rstart` / `R_SetParams`, support-DLL preloading, `getRUser`, `GA_initapp`, `GA_peekevent`, and `R_ProcessEvents` while preserving the same extension-facing protocol.

 ### Dependency Model

 - `vscode-R` is a hard dependency.
-R Console uses the same configured R binary and the same session bootstrap model as the Unix implementation.
+R Console uses the same configured R binary.
-- `languageserver` is optional but required for console semantic tokens, completion, and signature help.
+- R's `languageserver` package is optional but required for console semantic tokens, completion, and signature help.
 - The bundled `R_CONSOLE_HOST` sidecar is required at runtime.
 If the bundled binary for the current target is missing, the console does not fall back to a separate backend.

 ## Features